mawawdeh23/Agentic-AI/README.md

 The projects in this repository are designed to enhance technical skills by building real-world applications using AgenticAI tools:
-OpenAI Agents SDK, CrewAI and LangGraph.
+OpenAI Agents SDK, CrewAI, autogen and LangGraph.